 Want to save time and have your resume ready in 5 minutes?
 Try our resume builder.
 It’s fast and easy to use.
 Plus, you’ll get ready-made content to add with one click.
 See 20+ resume templates and create your resume here.

 Sample Computer Technician Resume—See more templates and create your resume here.

 What's the Best Format for a Computer Technician Resume?

 Nothing will kill your chances of getting hired faster than choosing the wrong format for your computer technician resume.

-Six seconds.
-That’s the average time recruiters take to scan a resume.
+Seven seconds.
+That’s the average time recruiters take to scan a resume, according to our HR statistics report.

 In six seconds, you need to answer the burning question on the recruiter and hiring managers’ minds: Is this candidate qualified for the job?